mjl-/duit/README.md

 #### q: can i contribute?

-absolutely. there is a big list of todo's at the bottom of this page. but that's just the start. use duit, create programs, let me know about the bugs and missing features. or even fix them.
+absolutely, there is a big non-exhaustive list of todo's at the bottom of this page. but the easiest way to help is to just use duit, create programs, let me know about the bugs and missing features.

 #### q: how to communicate?